Discover the power of your story.

-UMW offers courses in acting, theatre design, technical production, dramatic literature, voice and body movement, dance, stage makeup, costume construction, stage management, arts administration, scene painting, fashion history, playwriting, musical theatre performance, directing, lighting design, and more.
+UMW offers courses in all aspects of theatre, including acting, scene design, lighting design, costume design, technical production, dramatic literature, voice and body movement, dance, stage makeup, costume construction, stage management, arts administration, scene painting, fashion history, playwriting, musical theatre performance, directing, musical theatre, and stage combat.

 The theatre major requires 41 credits including core courses and electives.
 All theatre majors must enroll in theatre practicum each semester except during the semester of the senior project.
 Eight practicum credits may count toward graduation.